 We are required to adhere to the policy which is 32 in Years 7 and 8 and 30 in Years 9 and 10.
 In technology or variable usage classes it is 24.
 We anticipate using a blended composite class arrangement because this process supports a growing school.

 We send home vibrant and comprehensive newsletters on a monthly basis.
 We have made a conscious decision to not engage in any social media platform, so we do not have a Facebook page.
 Instead, we provide effective and efficient communication via frequent emails home and our monthly newsletters.
 We have a Showcase process in place which will be extended to the high school.
 During Showcases, students present their work and learning to their families and friends.
-We will also have regular Pathways Planning and Goal Sharing Interviews.
+We will also have Goal Sharing Interviews and Family Meetings.
 Additionally, we encourage you to speak directly with your child’s teacher if you have any questions, emailing in the first instance is the most efficient way to make contact